 The metrics table can show various model performance metrics in terms of individual variables and multivariable integrated field, as well as the overall model skill scores in either centered or uncentered mode.
-Figure 5 shows the metrics table of

-- 280 - various statistical metrics, which evaluates six climatological mean fields SLP, SST, Q600, T850, uv850, and uv200 with centered statistical metrics.
+Figure 5 shows the metrics table of various statistical metrics, which evaluate six climatological mean fields - SLP, SST, Q600, T850, uv850, and uv200 - with centered statistical metrics.
 The filled color of each grid cell represents the value of statistical metrics.
-Lighter colors indicate the model statistics are closer to observation and vice versa.
+Lighter color indicates the model statistics is closer to observation and vice versa.
 The corresponding color bars can be shown below the metric table such as Fig. 6.
 Different types of statistics are separated from each other by a thick black line.
-To facilitate the comparison of the metrics from different variables, in the centered mode, the SD (cRMSL), cRMSD (cRMSVD), and ME 285 (VME) of the models are normalized by dividing by the corresponding SD (cRMSL) of the reference.
-In the uncentered mode, rms (RMSL) and RMSD (RMSVD) are normalized using rms (RMSL).
+To facilitate the comparison of the metrics from different variables, in the centered mode, the SD (cRMSL), cRMSD (cRMSVD), and ME mode, rms (RMSL) and RMSD (RMSVD) are normalized using rms (RMSL).